vsoch/vsoch.github.io/_posts/2022/2022-12-24-reflections.md

 ### To Flux Framework

-Given my main project was winding down, the second half of my plan was figuring out how to repalce that time.
+Given my main project was winding down, the second half of my plan was figuring out how to replace that time.
 I wanted to explore projects that I cared about, because importantly that's when things are fun and it doesn't feel like work.
-I had a peaked interest in <a href="https://flux-framework.org/" target="_blank">Flux Framework</a> as possibly one of the coolest projects going on, but I was disconnected from it.
+I had a piqued interest in <a href="https://flux-framework.org/" target="_blank">Flux Framework</a> as possibly one of the coolest projects going on, but I was disconnected from it.
 So what does a proactive dinosaur do?
 In late summer I started showing up to various meetings along with associated projects, and was seeking out ways to help.
 Even though I'm not a C++ developer, there were many opportunities for